floooh/sokol/README.md

 - does *not* handle window creation or 3D API context initialization
 - does *not* provide shader dialect cross-translation

-A triangle with GLFW and FlextGL:
+A triangle in C99 with GLFW and FlextGL:

 ```c
 #define GLFW_INCLUDE_NONE